herobd/dessurt/README.md

     ...
 ]
 ```
-"TOK~" is the special token string.
+"TOK~" will be the special task token string.
 See the Task Tokens section.
 Answers can also be a list of strings, such as how DocVQA has multiple right answers.

 If you use the 'qa.json' format, it has a map from each image path to that image's list of Q-A pairs